lm3nitro/Projects/Atomic Red Team/Atomic Red Team Win.md

 # Atomic Red Team on Win OS

+The Atomic Red Team is a framework that is used to perform secruity testing and threat emulation.
+This allows organizations the ability to test their ability to detect and respond to real world threats.
+Each test offered within the Atmoic Red Team is use to simulate a specific technique.

+### Scope:

-Scope: The Atomic Red Team is a framework that is used to perform secruity testing and threat emulation.
-For this, I will be using a Windows 10 OS that has a Wazuh agent installed on it.
-I will be performing a series of test and anlyzing the detection in Wazuh.
+I will be using a Windows 10 OS that has a Wazuh agent installed on it.
+I will be installing the Atomic Red Team on the host and performing a series of test and anlyzing the detection in Wazuh.

+### Tools:

-Tools: Atomic Red Team, Win OS, PowerShell, Wazuh
+Atomic Red Team, Win OS, PowerShell, Wazuh

 <img width="487" alt="Screenshot 2024-04-28 at 9 53 43 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/4abf46bc-28ec-4d72-b209-a0975ed26350">